antoineBonninProjects/sentinel3-sral-demo/README.md

 - `standard_measurement.nc` (20Hz)
 - `enhanced_measurement.nc` (20Hz + additional data)

 For now, I only process the `reduced_measurement.nc` datasets from each product as I distribute code on a single computer.
+EUMDAC Products matching the openSearch query filters are downloaded and only `reduced_measurement.nc` datasets are extracted.
+Then the extracted datasets are persisted to a zarr collection, partitioned by month.

 The dataset represents Level 2 data derived from along-track SRAL altimeter measurements, which include: